 Surviving Foster Care is maintained Derrick Peavy.
 I am a 43 year old survivor of foster care from age 5 through age 18, and beyond.
 A total of 7 foster homes, 9 families.
 My seventh foster home is my family since age 15, and through today.
 I am fortunate to have ended the foster care experience on a positive note – the overwhelming majority of us are not so lucky.

 Today over 400,000 children are in foster care across America (some estimates are higher).
-Each year approximately 250,000 children will enter foster care, and about the same number leave the system.
+Each year approximately 250,000 children will enter foster care.
+(2013 data)

 Every 2 minutes a child is taken from his or her family and placed in foster care. (source: FosterClub.com)